All your favorite Uggs are now discounted for Black Friday

 Koolaburra by Ugg Women’s Lezly Slipper (starting at $44.99, originally $59.99; amazon.com)

 This we know: Ugg makes one heck of a slipper.
-And that includes this cute Koolaburra pair, that comes in four colors (black, chestnut, red and light pink) and features a soft, faux fur lining and durable rubber sole.
+And that includes this cute Koolaburra pair that comes in four colors (black, chestnut, red and light pink) and features a soft, faux fur lining and durable rubber sole.
 More to know: It also has over 1,600 positive reviews on Amazon.

 Ugg sales at Zappos